cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 }
 ```

-If the timeout has been exceeded during flushing, a chain can then submit the `MsgChannelUpgradeTimeout` to timeout the channel upgrade process and restore the previous channel state:
+If the timeout has been exceeded during flushing, a chain can then submit the `MsgChannelUpgradeTimeout` to timeout the channel upgrade process:

 ```go
 type MsgChannelUpgradeTimeout struct {